University of Michigan - Ann Arbor Overview

 This school is the 27th most popular in Michigan for online learning according to the online graduations recorded by the Department of Education for the academic year 2017-2018.

 The average growth rate over the last four years of online students at University of Michigan - Ann Arbor was 20.6%.
 This is the #879 largest growth rate of all schools that are only partially online.
 This refers to all students at U-M regardless of major.

 The following table shows the 1-year growth rate of U-M majors that offer at least one online course.
 This table only includes majors with positive growth.

 |Other Health Professions||35%|

-The table below shows how the average growth rate over 4 years at U of Michigan ranks compared to all other partially online schools that offer a specific major.
-Note that the majors may or may not be offered online at U of Michigan.
+The table below shows how the average growth rate over 4 years at U-M ranks compared to all other partially online schools that offer a specific major.
+Note that the majors may or may not be offered online at U-M.